“What’s Rome’s word?” I asked.

 “That’s different.
 The Vatican isn’t part of Rome.
 They have a different word over there.
 Their word is power.” (quotes from ‘Eat, Pray, Love’ by Elizabeth Gilbert)

 In the book ‘Eat, Pray, Love’ Elizabeth is asked by a friend what her word was.
 The word, that described her and her current situation in life best.
 In her friend’s opinion, every person, every family, every city has a descriptive word.
-Rome’s, as mentioned, is ‘sex’, the Vatican’s ‘power’ and New York’s ’to achieve’.
+Rome’s is ‘sex’, the Vatican’s ‘power’ and New York’s ’to achieve’.

 Awww, I love descriptions like that!
 They are so characterizing and fun!
 So, for obvious reasons, the what’s-your-word-question stuck with me and I have been carrying it in the back of my mind for a few months now.

 Half past eleven, on a Friday morning.
 A sunny and only slightly windy day and I was having a rest after a windsurf session.
-Overlooking the bay, I was resting on my underarms, feet stretched out, contemplating the blue and green water glistening in the sun.
+Overlooking the bay, I was resting on my underarms, feet stretched out, observing the blue-green water glistening in the sun.
 So quiet and beautiful!
 Apart from two fishermen at the far left end of the bay there was no one around.
 No one!
 I practically had the whole beach to myself.

-The beauty of an ordinary day I guess.
+I was overwhelmed by the fact that I “had” this moment.
+That I could live it, soak it in.
+The beauty of an ordinary day.
 The beauty of being at the beach at 11.30 on a work day, when you would “normally” sit at your desk or be in a meeting—anywhere, really, but not at the beach.
-Realizing this, it suddenly overwhelmed me.

-How many people have the opportunity to enjoy something like that?
-The opportunity to soak up the quietness and the beautiful view, to enjoy the space and the uncrowdedness?
-And in that moment it crossed my mind: THIS is the true luxury!
+How many people have the opportunity to enjoy something like that: the quietness, such a beautiful view, and the empty space around?
+In that moment it hit me: THIS is the true luxury!
 This is what I want!
 This is the freedom I’ve been working towards over the past five years.

 It is true luxury for me and I would not exchange it for anything in the world.